-Furthermore, as Stéphane Primeau, Director of Software Development and Partnerships at Done, indicates, we can provide the client with an even more detailed spreadsheet of the project’s progress, in addition to the reports generated by the platform.
+Furthermore, we can provide the client with an even more detailed spreadsheet of the project’s progress, in addition to the reports generated by the platform.

 Take for example Azure DevOps, the latter allows you to generate detailed reports on the progress of the project.
 Thus, one of the “progress vs. delivery date” reports offers a concrete window of visibility for the customer.
 The latter can know in real time the advances in the software development and at the same time it is important to follow the related costs incurred in a separate table.
 Easy to access, clear and comprehensive, it is a centralized decision-making tool for the customer, thus avoiding unpleasant surprises.

 The other aspect to take into consideration is to consult these reports and invite your service provider to make recurring updates on the progress of the project.
 In the majority of software development cases, the budget must often be revised and adapted according to the progress of the project.
 This is why these discussions with your provider are very important to avoid unpleasant surprises.

 Project evaluation and estimate by Done: $ 50,000